Flood Warning issued for Calcasieu by NWS - News Break

 Flood Warning issued for Calcasieu by NWS

 Effective: 2021-05-21 20:42:00 CDT Expires: 2021-05-22 20:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Calcasieu The Flood Warning is extended for the following rivers in Louisiana...Texas Bayou Anacoco Near Rosepine Village Creek Near Kountze ...The Flood Warning continues for the following rivers in Louisiana...Texas Bayou Des Cannes Near Eunice Bayou Vermilion Near Carencro West Fork Of The Calcasieu River At Sam Houston Jones State Park Bundick Creek At Bundick Lake Whisky Chitto Creek Near Mittie Calcasieu River Near Oakdale Calcasieu River Near Salt Water Barrier Calcasieu River Near Kinder Calcasieu River NEAR White Oak Park Calcasieu River Near Oberlin Calcasieu River Near Glenmora Bayou Nezpique Near Basile Mermentau River Near Mermentau Vermilion River At Lafayette, Surrey Street Gage Sabine River Near Orange Sabine River Near Bon Wier Sabine River Near Deweyville Neches River Near Beaumont Neches River Near Town Bluff Neches River at Neches River Saltwater Barrier Neches River Near Evadale Pine Island Bayou Near Sour Lake Additional information is available at www.weather.gov.
-The Flood Warning remains in effect The Flood Warning continues for the West Fork Of The Calcasieu River At Sam Houston Jones State Park. * Until further notice. * At 7:00 PM CDT Friday the stage was 7.8 feet. * Flood stage is 5.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 7:00 PM CDT Friday was 7.8 feet. * Forecast...The river is expected to fall to 5.5 feet Wednesday evening. * Impact...At 8.0 feet, Upstream from Sam Houston Jones State Park, water across low spots of Cypress Lake Drive.
-Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Sat Sun Mon West Fork Of The Calcasieu River Sam Houston Jones State Park 5.0 7.8 Fri 7 pm CDT 7.6 7.4 7.2alerts.weather.gov
+The Flood Warning remains in effect The Flood Warning continues for the Calcasieu River NEAR White Oak Park. * Until further notice. * At 7:50 PM CDT Friday the stage was 7.3 feet. * Flood stage is 2.0 feet. * Major flooding is occurring and major flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 7:50 PM CDT Friday was 7.3 feet. * Forecast...The river is expected to rise to a crest of 7.4 feet tomorrow morning. * Impact...At 8.0 feet, Water completely covers Goos Ferry Road all the way to the River Road entrance.
+Flood water enters lower levels of some elevated homes on Goos Ferry Road.
+Flooding of White Oak Park occurs. * Flood History...This crest compares to a previous crest of 7.5 feet on 11/04/1985.
+Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Sat Sun Mon Calcasieu River White Oak Park 2.0 7.3 Fri 7 pm CDT 7.4 7.3 7.1alerts.weather.gov